High Resolution and High-Speed Live Optical Flow Velocimetry: Workstation and Live-OFV setup

-The off-line benchmarks and experimental measurements presented below have been carried out on a custom-made workstation equipped with an AMD Ryzen Threadripper PRO 3955 WX processor (16 cores, 3.90~GHz) and 128~GB of RAM at 3.2~GHz.
-The workstation is designed to accommodate multiple Graphics Processing Units (GPUs), providing flexibility and modularity.
+The off-line benchmarks and experimental measurements presented below have been carried out on a custom-made workstation designed to optimize data acquisition and transmissions between the CPU, GPUs, hard drive and RAM.
+A dedicated motherboard is equipped with an AMD Ryzen Threadripper PRO 3955 WX processor (16 cores, 3.90~GHz) and 128~GB of RAM at 3.2~GHz.
+The workstation is designed to accommodate multiple Graphics Processing Units (GPUs), providing flexibility and modularity This is an important constraint which requires a dedicated power supply to deal with the energy consumption of large GPUs.
 For the tests reported in this study, it was equipped with a single 5th-generation NVIDIA RTX~5090 GPU (Graphics Processing Unit).

 For the live experimental measurements, a Mikroton 21CXP12 camera was used to stream the image sequences directly to the workstation through a dedicated CoaXPress frame grabber card.
 This camera can acquire images up to $5120 \times 4096$~px ($20.97$~Mp) at a maximum frame rate of $f=230$~frames per second (fps) that can be streamed in real-time to the workstation through the CoaXPress card.